ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 1. Gravity Shift: The creature must take a DC 26 Strength saving throw or be thrown in a random direction, taking 10d10 force damage and becoming stunned for next 2 rounds.
 2. Temporal Displacement: The creature must take a DC 26 Dexterity saving throw or is trapped in a temporal anomaly, disappearing from the timeline for 1d6 rounds, reappearing where they were.
 3. Spatial Warp: The creature must take a DC 26 Dexterity saving throw is teleported to a random location within 1 mile, suffering 10d10 psychic damage due to disorientation.
-4. Distorted Time: The creature must take a DC 26 Intelligence saving throw or is slowed, freedom of movement does not save target from the effect.
+4. Distorted Time: The creature must take a DC 26 Intelligence saving throw or be slowed, freedom of movement does not save target from the effect since it was slowed by time factors.

 The spell effect persists even the caster leaves the area, leaving the place completely chaotic scattered aftermath.